Appian Unveils Latest Platform Release for Better Process and Better Outcomes

 About Appian

 Appian is a software company that orchestrates business processes.
-The Appian Platform empowers leaders to design, automate, and optimise important processes from start to finish.
-With our industry-leading platform and commitment to customer success, Appian is trusted by top organisations to drive transformational process change.
+The Appian Platform empowers leaders to design, automate, and optimize important processes from start to finish.
+With our industry-leading platform and commitment to customer success, Appian is trusted by top organizations to drive transformational process change.
 For more information, visit appian.com.
 [Nasdaq: APPN]

 Follow Appian: LinkedIn, X (Twitter)